DallanQ/lotr_journeys_in_middle_earth/QA.md

 The terrain tokens are placed between spaces.
 They are not in any of the spaces that share that edge.

 ----
-Reference.md page 24
+page 24 of Reference

 A stream is a terrain token that can be placed over a border on a battle map.(image of a blue flowing water in an horizontal form)

 ----
-Reference.md page 24
+page 24 of Reference

 92.2 During the action phase, if a hero moves across a border that contains a stream token, that hero's turn ends immediately.

 The hero cannot perform any actions or resolve any game effects that occur during the current turn.

 ----
-Reference.md page 3
+page 3 of Reference

 When setting up a battle map, the heroes place terrain tokens as indicated in the app.
 Some terrain tokens are placed in spaces and others are placed on borders, altering the rules of that border.